 “If a Black female is featured, she typically does not have a dark complexion or features closer to African descent, like natural or texturized hair,” said Bianca R., a barre and Pilates teacher and personal trainer in New York and New Jersey.
 “I'd love to see me in the magazines, speaking both literally and figuratively.”

 A very popular strength magazine for women once posted a picture of all of their covers on their Instagram account.
-All of the models were White women.
-I stopped following them on all platforms that day because I saw no one who looked liked me.
-So many Black women could grace their covers but unless this topic is addressed, it will never happen.
+All of the models were white women.
+I stopped following them on all platforms that day because I saw no one who looked like me.
+So many Black women could grace their covers, but unless this topic is addressed, it will never happen.

 I regularly receive marketing emails for fitness conferences, expos, and workshops, and I see posts and ads on my social media news feeds.
 Many of these events appeal to me initially, and I’ve attended a few, but when I look at the list of presenters, I might see one Black person — and rarely ever a Black woman.
 I am also not aware of there ever being Black female representation in the Pilates Method Alliance.
 Even magazine advisory boards have almost no Black female presence.
 It can’t be because we lack expertise or education.